JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_listeners.md

 Listener implementations must be stateless and may not implement life-cycle (e.g., `Disposable`).
 Use inspection <control>Plugin DevKit | Code | Listener implementation implements 'Disposable'</control> to verify (2023.3).

-Declarative registration of listeners (2019.3 and later) allows achieving better performance than registering listeners from code.
+Declarative registration of listeners allows achieving better performance than registering listeners from code.
 The advantage is because listener instances get created lazily — the first time an event is sent to the topic — and not during application startup or project opening.

 ## Defining Application-Level Listeners